blackduck-se/Jason_repo1/README.md

 IMAGE_NAME="srm-custom-connector-example"   #<-- Name of the image to build IMAGE_TAG="v1.3"                            #<-- Image Tag
 REG="myregistry:5000"                       #<-- Registry to push the image to after being built, SRM must be able to pull images from this registry.
-CA_CERT="cert-mgr-ca.crt"                   #<-- If you need to add a CA cert to the image, put the filename to copy here RUNTIME="standalone"                        #<-- To build as a standalone docker container (not running through tool Orchestration, set to True, if running inside of Tool Orchestration set to false.)
+CA_CERT=""                   #<-- If you need to add a CA cert to the image, put the filename to copy here RUNTIME="standalone"                        #<-- To build as a standalone docker container (not running through tool Orchestration, set to True, if running inside of Tool Orchestration set to false.)

 # Docker Run Variables